quora/pyanalyze/docs/type_evaluation.md

   with the type annotations on the parameters to the evaluation function, as with a normal call.
-- Symbolically evaluate the body of the type evaluation until it reaches a `return` or `raise` statement.
-A `raise` statement indicates that the type checker should produce an error, a `return` statement provides the type that the call should return.
+- Symbolically evaluate the body of the type evaluation until it reaches a `return` statement, which provides the type that the call should return.
 - If execution reached a `return` statement, return the type provided by that statement.
 Otherwise, return the type